prideout/book-webgl/README.md

 # master

-- Add colors to ColorGraph
+- Add colors to ColorGraph and a "fast path".

 - Move jquery out of GIZA.init